 How to create and develop writing centres

-Challenges and experiences on collaboration and pedagogical development within two Norwegians writing centres in Higher Education
+Challenges and experiences on collaboration and pedagogical development within three Norwegians writing centres in higher education

-Attendees at the roundtable will be invited to discuss and participate in a dialogue on the way in which writing centres can improve the students’ writing process; why we find teaching and preaching academic writing to be an important skill, and how we can co-create learning activities in libraries and writing centres with academic staff and students.
-We will also touch on the issue of legitimacy, and how writing centre activities can be moved from the periphery to the centre of the institution and its pedagogical mission.
+Attendees at the roundtable will be invited to discuss and participate in a dialogue on the way in which writing centres can improve the students’ and PhD candidates’ writing process; why we find teaching and preaching academic writing to be an important skill, and how we can co-create learning activities in libraries and writing centres with academic staff and students.
+We will also discuss the issue of legitimacy, and what it takes to move writing centre activities from the periphery to the centre of the institution and its pedagogical mission.
 The audience will leave with ideas and inspirations on how to facilitate and build good writing centres in collaboration between staff, librarians and experienced students.

 Authors who publish with this journal agree to the following terms: